In the last couple of decades, we’ve seen a dramatic increase in the popularity of business model innovation – and for good reason.

 Business model is the way an organization creates, delivers and captures value.

-Successful business models thus take a very holistic approach by integrate these different aspects of the business into a well-organized and thought out system.
+Successful business models thus take a very holistic approach by integrating these different aspects of the business into a well-organized and thought out system.

 Business model innovation, then is simply a novel way to put these pieces together to hopefully create a system that produces more value for both customers and the organization itself.